-On completion of the activity you are required to provide, for the period 1 July 2020 to 30 June 2021, a signed statement with a brief summary of the conference (e.g. conference purpose, where and when it was held, number of people with disability and carers that attended, total attendance, key conference outcomes), and a financial declaration to verify you spent the grant on the activity in accordance with the Agreement.
-You must also specify any amount (if any) that remains unspent.
+On completion of the activity you are required to provide, for the period 1 July 2021 to 30 June 2022:

+- A signed statement with a brief summary of the conference (for example, conference purpose, where and when it was held, number of people with disability and carers that attended, total attendance, key conference outcomes). - A financial declaration to verify you spent the grant on the activity in accordance with the agreement.
+You must also specify any amount (if any) that remains unspent and you must return the unspent funds.